okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/authn/index.md

 * Specifying your own `deviceToken` or device fingerprint is a highly privileged operation limited to trusted web applications and requires making authentication requests with a valid *API token*.
 * The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](/docs/api/getting_started/design_principles#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.
 * To use device fingerprinting for the unknown-device email notification feature, include the `User-Agent` header in the request.
-For more information, see the <a href='https://support.okta.com/help/blogdetail?id=a67F0000000L2MkIAK' data-proofer-ignore>Beta documentation</a>.
+For more information, see the [General Security documentation](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Security_General).
-* For more information about security behavior detection, see the [EA documentation](https://help.okta.com/en/prod/Content/Topics/Security/proc-security-behavior-detection.htm?).
+* For more information about security behavior detection, see the [EA documentation](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_proc_security_behavior_detection).

 ##### Request Example for Device Fingerprinting